-It is theoretically possible to view the Big Five in the Selous, however we have only ever had a handful of clients see Rhino here!
-Elephants and buffalo are numerous whilst lion are ever present and with hard work leopard can be found.
+It is theoretically possible to view the Big Five in Nyerere, however, we have only ever had a handful of clients see rhino here!
+Elephants and buffalo are numerous whilst lion are ever-present and with hard work leopard can be found.
 The problem is rhino.
-There are a small number of black rhino in the Selous but due to their skittish nature and love of thick habitat you have to be incredibly lucky to encounter one here!
+There are a small number of black rhino in Nyerere but due to their skittish nature and love of thick habitat, you have to be incredibly lucky to encounter one here!
 Reality is that this park is for the Big ‘Four’ only.

-Keen birders are in their element in the Selous, with approximately 450 species recorded!
+Keen birders are in their element on a Nyerere safari, with approximately 450 species recorded!
 The lakes are home to all manner of waterfowl – ducks, geese, grebes, egrets, herons, bitterns, pelicans, spoonbills, kingfishers, skimmers, cormorants, storks, ibises.
 Raptors include eagles, vultures, hawks, harriers, buzzards, kites, osprey.
 The secretary bird hunts on foot, while other ground-dwellers such as quails, guineafowl, crakes and bustards forage in the foliage.
 There are also gulls, plovers, doves, pigeons, lovebirds, parrots, cuckoos and bee-eaters.
 This is a seriously good place to be if you like your birdlife!

 When to go for game?

-The Selous main activities are boating and daytime game driving.
-There are no night safaris allowed in Selous.
+Activities on a Nyerere safari include boating and daytime game driving.
+There are no night safaris allowed in Nyerere.
 The vast majority of camps also offer walking safaris with Beho Beho and Sand Rivers offering an incredibly high standard of walking operation.
-Sand Rivers famous fly camping trips are some of the best walking camps in Africa, let alone Tanzania!
+Sand Rivers famous fly camping trips are some of the best-walking camps in Africa, let alone Tanzania!

 - The Siwandu area is the best game viewing area in the whole park.
 Home to Lake Manze camp and also Siwandu Camp itself this is a fantastic area to game drive in.
 Beho Beho, Sand Rivers and Impala can all game drive in this area at a push….where as camps like Azura are a very long way away from here!

-- Selous is nothing without Ruaha!
+- Nyerere is nothing without Ruaha!
 Combining these two parks is common for a southern Tanzania safari; it’s a truly great safari.
-Selous is lovely and beautiful but it does lack a concentration of cats.
-Ruaha is all about cats – it is one of the most predator rich parks in Africa.
+Nyerere is lovely and beautiful but it does lack a concentration of cats.
+Ruaha is all about cats – it is one of the most predator-rich parks in Africa.

 - As with walking safaris in Ruaha, we advise only to walk with camps that have their own licensed gun carriers.
 We do not advise that people walk with the park rangers unless also accompanied by a licensed gun carrier from the camp.

-- If you are looking at combining two areas of the Selous on one trip then we would encourage you to visit the area around Siwandu with either Sand Rivers or Beho Beho.
+- If you are looking at combining two areas of the Nyerere on one trip then we would encourage you to visit the area around Siwandu with either Sand Rivers or Beho Beho.